prompt-m/turn-navigator-for-chatgpt/README.md

-# ChatGPT Turn Navigator
+# Turn Navigator for ChatGPT

 *(English version first / 日本語は下にあります)*

 # 🇺🇸 English Version

-**ChatGPT Turn Navigator** is a Chrome Extension (Manifest V3) that dramatically improves your ability to **navigate, review, and manage long ChatGPT conversations**.
+**Turn Navigator for ChatGPT** is a Chrome Extension (Manifest V3) that dramatically improves your ability to **navigate, review, and manage long ChatGPT conversations**.

 It adds: